T-Fleischman/cofi/index.md

 [Components][] • [Documentation][] • [Releases][] • [Chat][] • [Contribute][]
 {: style="font-size: 1.2em; text-align: center;"}

 CoFi is meant as common good intangible (software -> text) infrastructure which aims at becoming the go-to library which people and communities anywhere can access, edit and improve, remix, redistribute to design first, deploy and maintain/grow financial primitives for the benefit of their respective economic networks.
-Hello

 <!--